EUMETNET/openradardata-documentation/docs/4-ORD-API-subscribing-MQTTX.md

 This guide explains how to subscribe to an MQTT stream using **MQTTX**, a user-friendly MQTT client for desktop applications.
 Follow the steps below to set up a connection and start listening to an MQTT topic.

 ---
-### Please note: valid until the first weeks of January 2026
+## Please note: ORD API onboarding on MeteoGate is delayed, to access radar data and products whitelisting is recommended.

-The **ORD API** is currently in a pre-operational phase.
-During this period, access to the data can be arranged by whitelisting users’ IP addresses or IP address ranges.
-Requests should be sent to support.opera[at]eumetnet.eu, and we will enable access accordingly.
-Please note that response times may be slightly longer during holiday periods.
+Currently, access to data and products via the **ORD API** can be arranged by whitelisting users’ IP addresses or IP address ranges.
+Requests should be sent to support.opera[at]eumetnet.eu, and access will be enabled accordingly.

+This procedure was originally established for the pre-operational phase and remains in place due to a delay in onboarding the ORD API to MeteoGate.
+Please note that the data and product provision itself is fully operational; only the access process has not yet been fully implemented through MeteoGate.
+In the meantime, users are kindly requested to provide their IP address details for whitelisting in order to access the data.
+We sincerely apologise for any inconvenience this temporary arrangement may cause and appreciate your understanding.
+We are actively working on a solution and expect to make the ORD API available via MeteoGate in the coming weeks.

-Once the onboarding of the ORD API to MeteoGate has been completed, access will be provided via **MeteoGate**, which serves as a one-stop shop for meteorological and hydrological products and data.
-Further information is available on the MeteoGate website [MeteoGate](https://meteogate.eu/)).
+Once onboarding has been completed, access will be provided through **MeteoGate**, which serves as a one-stop shop for meteorological and hydrological products and data.
+Further information is available on the MeteoGate website:  [MeteoGate](https://meteogate.eu/)).

 ---